testcontainers/testcontainers-java/docs/usage/webdriver_containers.md

 The following field in your JUnit UI test class will prepare a container running Chrome:

         @Rule
-        public BrowserWebDriverContainerRule chrome =
+        public BrowserWebDriverContainer chrome =
-            new BrowserWebDriverContainerRule()
+            new BrowserWebDriverContainer()
                     .withDesiredCapabilities(DesiredCapabilities.chrome());

 Now, instead of instantiating an instance of WebDriver directly, use the following to obtain an instance inside your